 Regardless, I’ve found that when I transform cauliflower into something that doesn’t resemble cauliflower, it makes me enjoy it.
 Weird?
 Maybe, but it’s also why I could eat this loaded cauliflower mash any day of the week.
 Instead of fighting the mush, I embrace the mush, and add bacon.
 Afterall, bacon makes everything better.

 Making this cauliflower mash is fairly simple and straightforward.
 It can be on the table in less than 20 minutes, which makes it a great option for a weeknight dinner.
-I’ve put together the following video and covered the basics below.

 This dish can easily be doubled or tripled to feed a family or feed a crowd.
 At my house it’s just the two of us, so it’s my habit to cook for two.
 Allow for 1/4 of a large, American, cauliflower per person.